 Our Peace Corps Connection

 The Institute and Peace Corps have been partnering together for over 20 years.
 Returned Peace Corps Volunteers (RPCVs) feel at home on our diverse campus, where their Peace Corps experience is highly valued.
 Our students come from more than 40 countries, so RPCVs often meet classmates from their country of service.
 An active Peace Corps club brings together RPCVs and students interested in the Peace Corps to exchange experiences and organize events promoting the Third Goal.
-The late Institute professor Peter Grothe created the name “Peace Corps,” and many Institute students, faculty, and staff are RPCVs, including the founder of the Paul D. Coverdell Fellows program, Dr. Beryl Levinger, program chair of the Master of Public Administration and Master of Arts in International Policy and Development programs.
+The late Institute professor Peter Grothe created the name “Peace Corps,” and many Institute students, faculty, former faculty, and staff are RPCVs, including the founder of the Paul D. Coverdell Fellows program, Dr. Beryl Levinger.

 In today’s job market, RPCVs often find they need an advanced degree to supplement their field-based Peace Corps experience.
 We regularly enroll RPCVs in all of our degree programs, but Peace Corps fellowships are available in the following programs:

 Fellows work closely with the Center for Advising and Career Services to secure a professional internship with an underserved American community.
 Internship hours depend on the length of the degree program, and students can fulfill their hours working with one or multiple organizations.
 This flexibility makes the internship both rewarding and manageable.
 The following are examples of local internships that past fellows have pursued: